 Day 5 You'll See:

 For the group that is short on time but not on expectations, the best of Hawaii 5 Day Trip is a great option!
-This trip packs in all the most popular attractions on the Island of Oahu as well as some unforgettable cultural experiences that are synonymous with native Hawaiian heritage.
+This trip packs in all the most popular attractions on the island of Oahu as well as some unforgettable cultural experiences that are synonymous with a native Hawaiian heritage.
 All you expect and more in just 5 short days, but the memories will last a lifetime.

 Traditional Flower Lei

 Your student travel group has landed - a warm, tropical breeze kisses your face as you draw your first long breath of Big Island essence.
 Friendly island greeters approach, welcoming you and your fellow travelers with a warm "aloha" and place a beautiful lei crafted of colorful, fresh and oh, so fragrant exotic blooms— a heartwarming traditional symbol of welcome and love in Hawaii – around your neck.
 The magic begins!

 Enjoy a full day of amazing adventure including kayaking and exploring, a canoe ride and a rousing beach volleyball game on the scenic 4000 acre Island refuge of Kuoloa Ranch.
 You will delight to an authentic Fire Show performed by Chief Sielu, visit a macadamia farm and relax and enjoy a BBQ lunch on the secluded and serene white sands of Secret Island offering unparalleled views of Mokoli’i Island (Chinaman’s Hat) and lovely Kaneohe Bay.
 Along Came Polly, You, Me and Dupree, Fantasy Island, Fifty First Dates, and other popular Hollywood productions were filmed at this very location!